AOSC-Archive/aosc-wiki/users/guidelines/community-guidelines.md

 1. Limit meme-ing and jokes - have fun, but not party.

-## The Tuosai (托腮) Channel, and Interest Groups
+## The Tuosai (托腮) Channel

 Name in Chinese "AOSC 托腮群及招待点".
-Please note all "Community Wide" rules specified above.
+Please note all "Community Wide" rules specified above, and the exception(s) given to this particular channel.

+## Interest Groups

-Other "Interest Groups" include:
+AOSC's "Interest Groups" include:

 - AOSC Memes (AOSC 梗)
 - AOSC Moe-ification
 - AOSC Retro Computing
 - AOSCC Sticker Squad

+Please note all "Community Wide" rules specified above.

 # Contributor Covenant Code of Conduct?